In order to make a lasting impression on your target market, your product packaging needs to be attractive and it must have the “wow” factor.

 - Non-toxic & environmentally-friendly solution

 - The treated paper is easily recyclable and does not produce harmful by-products.
-The solid waste after an aqueous run is very less and the cleaning process does not require toxic cleaning agents.
+There’s minimum solid waste after the application of aqueous coating and the cleaning process does not require toxic cleaning agents.

 - It is a no-hassle solution when additional finishing is necessary to the print and works well with various printing process inks and glues.
 It also lends itself well to being written over with pencil and overprinting with a laser printer.

-- This water-based coating is mostly used in-line in tandem with the printing process, delivering significant cost savings.
+- This water-based coating is mostly used in line with the printing process, delivering significant cost savings.

 - Durable and long lasting